Structuring $10,000 to Evade Reporting

 - “Are you transporting any packages or money given to you or for someone else?”

 The CBP officers will then search the travelers and seize any currency they find if the total amount being carried is in excess of $10,000.
 The form requires the traveler to acknowledge understanding of the reporting requirements as stated on the CP 503.
+CBP usually questions the travelers to determine the following:

-If one traveler files a REQUEST FOR REMISSION OR MITIGATION OF FORFEITURE that claims ownership of more than $10,000, then that statement can be used against him when the complaint is filed.
+If one traveler files a REQUEST FOR REMISSION OR MITIGATION OF FORFEITURE that claims ownership of more than $10,000, that statement can be used against him when the complaint is filed.

 The complaint will request relief in accordance with provisions of Rule C (3), Supplemental Rules of Certain Admiralty and Maritime Claims.
 In the civil lawsuit, the AUSA will request that any person or persons having any interest in the U.S. Currency be cited and directed to answer this complaint as required by Title 18, United States Code, Section 983(a)(4)(A).